Franckh-Kosmos Verlags-GmbH & Co. KG nutzt für den Kosmos Campus die Plattform des

 If you cancel a paid plan, the cancellation will become effective at the end of the then-current billing cycle.
 When you cancel a paid plan, your account will revert to a Free account and Teachable may disable access to features available only to paid plan users.

 You may delete your account at any time.
 Accounts on the Free plan may be deleted from the Sites if they remain inactive (i.e., the user fails to log in) for a continuous period of at least six (6) months.
 Accounts on paid plans will remain active unless you explicitly ask us to delete it when you cancel your paid plan.
 Upon termination, all licenses granted by Teachable will terminate.
 In the event of account deletion for any reason, your course content may no longer be available.
-Teachable shall not be responsible for the loss of such content.
+Teachable is not responsible for the loss of such content.

 Instructors and their affiliates are paid for signups through PayPal 30 days after the end of the month in which a sale is made.
 This 30-day period is necessary to account for student refunds.